SamuelSwartzberg/flashcardifying_text_temp/inf.md

 ##### inline nonhtml

-‹style> allows including CSS inline, by including it as content ‹script> allows including JS or other scripting languages inline, by including it as content
+‹style› allows including CSS inline, by including it as content ‹script› allows including JS or other scripting languages inline, by including it as content

 ##### deprecated elements